crossplane/docs/content/master/concepts/usages.md

           baz: qux
 ```

-Once the `Usage` controller resolves the selectors, it persists the resource
+After the `Usage` controller resolves the selectors, it persists the resource
 name in the
 {{<hover label="selectors-resolved" line="10">}}resourceRef.name{{</hover>}}
 field.
 The following example shows the `Usage` resource after the resolution of